-The low rates of home ownership and residential stability also impacts student enrollment in the neighborhood school.
+The low rates of home ownership and residential stability also impact student enrollment in the neighborhood school.
 According to the community representative, in most elementary and middle schools in the area, student enrollment is less than half by the end of the academic year.
-This takes a toll on grades, childhood readiness, and educational attainment levels.
+This takes a toll on grades, readiness, and educational attainment levels.

-The goal of UACDC is to provide residents with critical services, recreational activities, and adult education in order to improve economic and social levels of the community.
+The goal of UACDC is to provide residents with critical social services, recreational activities, and adult education in order to improve economic and social well-being in the community.
 The center has programs targeted for all age-groups, ranging from arts and crafts for children, teaching English and Spanish for adults, and movie nights for entertainment for all.
 The UACDC aims to hire residents of the community in order to understand community wants and needs, and to keep community members engaged and active.
-The focus group participants agreed the UACDC was "developed for these people to develop some sense of community."
+The group agreed the UACDC was designed "... to develop some sense of community."

-Layla's House:
+Sulphur Springs - Layla's House:

 The tour of Layla's House (http://cfctb.org/services/laylas-house/) was provided by Raven Burrell, MPH, Parent Educator.
 Layla's House is an early childhood family support and resource center located on East Eskimo Avenue and North 15th Street in Sulphur Springs.
-Sulphur Springs, bordered by Rowlett Park to the east, Florida Avenue to the west, Busch Blvd. to the north, and the Hillsborough River to the south, is one of Tampa's neighborhoods that experiences challenges such as high rates of poverty, poor housing quality, pedestrian inaccessibility, and food deserts.
-Due to children entering school unprepared and subsequently unsuccessful (as indicated by the neighborhood school academic ratings and standardized assessment scores), Layla's House was created to improve childhood learning in the area.
-Layla's House, which is known as the "pipeline to success," was created as a part of the Neighborhood of Promise initiative.
-Neighborhood of Promise believes that every child will succeed if provided with the appropriate resources and support.
+The Sulphur Springs community, bordered by Rowlett Park to the east, Florida Avenue to the west, Busch Blvd. to the north, and the Hillsborough River to the south, is one of Tampa's neighborhoods that experiences challenges such as high rates of poverty, poor housing quality, pedestrian inaccessibility, and food deserts.
+Due to children entering school unprepared and sometimes unsuccessful (as indicated by the neighborhood school academic ratings and standardized assessment scores), Layla's House was created to improve childhood learning.
+Layla's House, part of the "pipeline to success," was created as a part of the Neighborhood of Promise initiative, which believes that "every child will succeed if provided with the appropriate resources and support".

 The family support and resource learning center offers many services to children and their families, including developmental workshops, literacy programs, language acquisition courses, and parent support groups.
 The primary goal of Layla's House is to eradicate poverty by continuing the growth of education, particularly focusing on improving health and learning conditions for children that are 0-5 years of age.
-Even with "a handful of staff", Layla's house is able to partner with additional organizations to host many different programs such as Baby Café and Little Amigos that are tailored for children's development, in order to ensure they succeed in school.
-In addition, Layla's House created a community garden giving the residents a sense of unity.
-During the focus group a member stated "That's the nice thing about gardening - in community gardening is everyone is just focused on the vegetables.
-It's a nice - it unites everything."
+Even with "a handful of staff', Layla's house is able to partner with additional organizations to host many different programs such as Baby Café and Little Amigos that are tailored for children's development, in order to ensure they succeed in school.
+In addition, Layla's House created a community garden to promote among the residents a sense of unity.
+During the reflection discussion group a member stated "That's the nice thing about gardening - in community gardening is everyone is just focused on the vegetables... it unites everything."